Van-Goghbot/the-coderoom/docs/bezier.rst

    :pyobject: Coordinate
    :lineno-start: 4

-The calculated poses are used to create new instances of the Coordinate class, and are stored in the ``brick_poses`` list.
+The calculated poses are used to create new instances of the Coordinate class and are stored in the ``brick_poses`` list.
 This is returned to the script which called it.
-In our case it called by the ``right_placement.py`` script after the user has decided upon the start and end brick position.
+In our case, it called by the ``right_placement.py`` script after the user has decided upon the start and end brick position.

 .. literalinclude:: dominoes_code/bezier_interpolation.py
    :language: python